tomkowz/TSAssetsPickerController/README.md

 `TSAssetsPickerController` needs ARC and works only on iOS6 and iOS7.
 <br><br>
 # Instalation
 To install and use `TSAssetsPickerController` you have to add `Classes` directory to your project.
-If it's not from [CocoaPods](http://cocoapods.org) there should be three folder inside `Controllers`, `Customizable Classes` and `API Classes`.
+If it's not from [CocoaPods](http://cocoapods.org) there should be three folders inside: `Controllers`, `Customizable Classes` and `API Classes`.
 After that you need import `TSAssetsPickerController`.
-It import all needed to work classes.
+It imports all needed to work classes.

     #import "TSAssetsPickerController.h"